mikenye/docker-readsb/README.md

  * `armv7l` (`arm32v7`) platform (Odroid HC1) running Ubuntu 18.04.1 LTS using an RTL2832U radio (FlightAware Pro Stick Plus Blue)
  * `aarch64` (`arm64v8`) platform (Raspberry Pi 4) running Raspbian Buster 64-bit using an RTL2832U radio (FlightAware Pro Stick Plus Blue)
  * If you run on a different platform (or if you have issues) please raise an issue and let me know!
- * bladeRF & plutoSDR are untested - I don't own bladeRF hardware, but support for the devices is compiled in.
+ * bladeRF & plutoSDR are untested - I don't own bladeRF or plutoSDR hardware (only RTL2832U as outlined above), but support for the devices is compiled in.
 If you have the hardware and would be willing to test, please [open an issue on GitHub](https://github.com/mikenye/docker-readsb/issues).

 ## Supported tags and respective Dockerfiles
 * `latest`, `v3.8.1`